 The Japanese Tea Evangelist says: I have been brewing this tea for a couple of days now.
 It has zero roast notes.
 It's smooth & works well alone or added to drinks such as sparkling water.
 It tastes excellent cold or ice brewed.
 It sometimes has a slight peach flavour which makes it interesting.
 The wet leaf smell reminds me of wet hay yet this smell doesn't transfer to the tea liquor.

-Type of tea: Japanese organic kamairicha shincha 2020
+Type of tea: Japanese kamairicha shincha 2020 (naturally grown)

 Processing Method: Pan-fried in cast iron machines